GET THEM BEFORE THEY ARE GONE!

 About the Series

-Heidi Duckler Dance hosts the series.
-Each month’s program consists of a band, spoken word artist and featured visual artist.
+Each month’s program consists of a band and spoken word artist/emcee.
 There is a cash bar and we serve light refreshments.
 This concert series celebrates a salon in the historical sense, where artists get together to enjoy art.
 All net proceeds will be given to local DTLA arts charities.

 No refunds or exchanges.
 Events are rain or shine.
 If weather permits, the concert will be held outdoors on the rooftop.